Australian dollar: Within Australia

-Although the Reserve Bank Act 1959 and the Currency Act 1965 establishes that Australian banknotes and coins have legal tender status, Australian banknotes and coins do not necessarily have to be used in transactions and refusal to accept payment in legal tender is not unlawful.
-A provider of goods or services may specify the payment method before a "contract" is entered into, such as in the case of online transactions.
-If a provider of goods or services specifies another means of payment prior to the contract, then there is usually no obligation for legal tender to be accepted as payment.
-This is the case even when an existing debt is involved.
-However, refusal to accept legal tender in payment of an existing debt, where no other means of payment/settlement has been specified in advance, conceivably may have legal consequences.
+However, being legal tender does not necessarily oblige businesses to accept cash.
+The Reserve Bank states that businesses can set commercial terms for a transaction that requires the use of a non-cash payment.
+However, a business may technically be required to accept cash if they are taken to court, but this is usually not a viable option for consumers.

 Outside Australia

 Australian notes and coins are also legal tender in the independent sovereign states of Kiribati, Nauru, and Tuvalu.
 Nauru never had its own currency.
 Tuvalu and Kiribati additionally had their respective Tuvaluan and Kiribati dollars at par with the Australian dollar.
 They are legal tender in their respective countries but not in Australia.
 However, both countries no longer produce coinage since the 1990s and have never produced their own banknotes.
 As a result, the Australian dollar is the dominant currency in both countries.

 Tuvalu also issues non-circulating commemorative bullion coins produced by the Perth Mint.